ccxt/ccxt/wiki/Manual.md

 ### Order Structure

-Most of methods returning orders within ccxt unified API will usually yield an order structure as described below:
+Most of methods returning orders within ccxt unified API will yield an order structure as described below:

 ```JavaScript
 {